Your Cart is empty

 At least 131 persons were arrested, most were held for a time without bond on charges ranging from narcotics violations to "camping on private property and disturbing the peace."

 A reporter for Newsweek Magazine, Sam Bingham, was released from jail Monday night after bond was set at $500.
 He had been arrested Sunday night and booked with “interfering with police.”
+And we know the police don't like being interfered with.

 An attorney for festival promoters, Ronald Causey, said Judge W. M. Dawkins of Louisiana's 21st judicial district court told him on Monday night that bonds would be set at $2,500 each for possession of marijuana and might run to $5,000 for marijuana possession coupled with other charges.